GoOcto/BalanceBot/README.md

 ### Work in Progress

 The concept is relatively simple: the code in the Arduino compatible board keeps the bot in balance.
-The Android app reads gyros and accelerometers and keeps updating the Arduino with the data. ultimately the Android code could be expanded to do much more including telling the Arduino-based drive mechanism where to drive to.
+The Android app reads gyros and accelerometers and keeps updating the Arduino with the data.
+Ultimately, the Android code could be expanded to do much more including telling the Arduino-based drive mechanism where to drive to.

 1. Communication step is mostly complete.
 2. Arduino code for balancing, needs to be merged into this project.